proto-zero/budget-calculator/README.md

 - I added a const with a ternary operator that checks whether the total remaining budget is greater than 0 and changes the font color to alert the user if they're over budget.
 I applied this new variable to the class of the appropriate div.

+- I adjusted the font to futura-PT and Domaine Display as used in the Yardzen home page.

 ## Outline
 - Ask the User for their budget
 - Save the budget in the state